 Books are a good source of topics.
 Read “First Day Jitters” by Julie Danneberg.
 Then, say “Find a friend who was nervous about starting school!”
 You can get a copy of the book here.

-These quick icebreaker games can be used as one small part of creating relationships with your students.
+These quick back to school icebreaker games can be used as one small part of creating relationships with your students.
 Building a classroom community begins before your students arrive at the start of school.
 Read more here.

 Online Icebreaker Games For Kids